-Acute infection is followed by a latent (indeterminate) period, which may remain asymptomatic or progress to chronic disease.
-Immunosuppression may reactivate latent infection, with high parasitemia and a 2nd acute stage, skin lesions, or brain abscesses.
-About 1 to 5% of infected pregnant women transmit the infection transplacentally, resulting in abortion, stillbirth, or chronic neonatal disease with high mortality.
+Acute infection is followed by a latent (chronic indeterminate) period, which may remain asymptomatic or progress to chronic disease.
+Immunosuppression may reactivate infection, causing high parasitemia and in some people skin or brain lesions.

-Acute infection in endemic areas usually occurs in childhood and can be asymptomatic.
-When present, symptoms start 1 to 2 wk after exposure.
+Acute T. cruzi infection in endemic areas usually occurs in childhood and can be asymptomatic.
+When present, symptoms start 1 to 2 weeks after exposure.
 An indurated, erythematous skin lesion (a chagoma) appears at the site of parasite entry.
 When the inoculation site is the conjunctiva, unilateral periocular and palpebral edema with conjunctivitis and preauricular lymphadenopathy are collectively called the Romaña sign.

 Acute Chagas disease is fatal in a small percentage of patients; death results from acute myocarditis with heart failure or meningoencephalitis.
 In the remainder, symptoms subside without treatment.

 Primary acute Chagas disease in immunocompromised patients, such as those with AIDS, may be severe and atypical, with skin lesions and, rarely, ring-enhancing brain lesions.

 Congenital infections are mostly asymptomatic, but in 10 to 40% of cases nonspecific manifestations occur, including prematurity, low birth weight, fever, hepatosplenomegaly, anemia, and thrombocytopenia.
 Rarely, death can result from fulminant disease.
 Signs of acute infection resolve even without therapy in the majority of congenital infections.